2023 Best Value Nursing Master's Degree Schools in North Carolina

 Top 10 Best Nursing Master's Degree Schools

-Our analysis found University of North Carolina at Wilmington to be the best value school for nursing students who want to pursue a master’s degree in North Carolina.
-Located in the medium-sized city of Wilmington, UNCW is a public school with a large student population.
+Our 2023 rankings named University of North Carolina at Wilmington the best value school in North Carolina for nursing students working on their master’s degree.
+Located in the midsize city of Wilmington, UNCW is a public school with a fairly large student population.

 UNCW graduate students pay an average of $7,514 in in-state tuition and fees each year.